 The racial-justice uprising sparked by George Floyd's killing in May was not primarily a political movement.
-The organizers who helped lead it wanted to harness its momentum for the election without allowing it to be co-opted by politicians.
+The organizers who helped lead it wanted to harness its momentum for the election without allowing it to be copted by politicians.
 Many of those organizers were part of Podhorzer's network, from the activists in battleground states who partnered with the Democracy Defense Coalition to organizations with leading roles in the Movement for Black Lives.

 The best way to ensure people's voices were heard, they decided, was to protect their ability to vote.
 "We started thinking about a program that would complement the traditional election-protection area but also didn't rely on calling the police," says Nelini Stamp, the Working Families Party's national organizing director.
-They created a force of "election defenders" who, unlike traditional poll watchers, we reaction to be traditional poll workers to ensure polling places would stay open in their communities.
+They created a force of "election defenders" who, unlike traditional poll watchers, were trained in deescalation techniques.
+During early voting and on Election Day, they surrounded lines of voters in urban areas with a "joy to the polls" effort that turned the act of casting a ballot into a street party.
+Black organizers also recruited thousands of poll workers to ensure polling places would stay open in their communities.